MEFA Pathway's College Cost Calculator Helps Students Make the College Decision

 - Go to mefapathway.org, click on I am a Student, and either log in or click Register Here to sign up as a new user

-- Click ADD A COLLEGE to find a school.
+- Click ADD A COLLEGE/PLAN to find a school.
 You can select from the student's saved college list or search all colleges in the country.
 You can add up to 5 schools to compare.

 Next, the student types in state, institutional, and private scholarships received, along with any grants offered.
 Then, the student inputs the federal subsidized and unsubsidized loans offered, as well as the work-study.
 It's important to note that though work-study is counted within the financial aid total, which will lower the school's cost, the money is received only as the student earns it throughout the year from working in a part-time job.
 Most schools post work-study opportunities on their websites so that students can solidify a job position before the semester starts.